 - The Agency decides that the child doesn’t need a representative anymore and can represent themselves.

-What happens when the child turns 18 years old?
+What happens when the child participant turns 18 years old?